 We crossed back over the bypass into the historic center past the Mercato delle Erbe, a vibrant food market and a great place to stroll the shops filled with local foods, wine and produce.
 Katja had intended to take us through the cultural district, Manifattura delle Arti or “Factory of the Arts”, which had been a tobacco factory and a slaughterhouse at one time, was raised and rebuilt several times, and then sadly, bombed during WWII.
 It’s now enjoying a renaissance with galleries, university departments, and a film library just to name a few.
 This turned out to be the only hill on the route, short and narrow but somewhat steep.
 Unfortunately, when we got to the bottom of the short hill that was to be our entry point, there was construction in progress and we were unable to cross.
 So back up the hill we went and started the short peddle back to the bike shop.
 This will be one of the first places we visit the next time we’re in Bologna.

 What We Loved

 The 2 hours passed quickly - we peddled 10km at a leisurely pace and saw so much of the city.
-Katja was great as a guide - very personable, upbeat and full of information about the history of Bologna.
+Katja was a terrific guide - very personable, upbeat and full of great information about the history of Bologna.
 She kept us interested with something new to see and learn around every corner.
 The bikes and helmuts were in good shape and well maintained.
 Back at the bike shop, they gave us a coupon to use at their bar and snack stand, a nice touch.